nordseth/Nibbler/README.md

 [![NuGet (Nibbler)](https://img.shields.io/nuget/v/Nibbler)](https://www.nuget.org/packages/Nibbler/)

-Nibbler is a dotnet tool for doing simple changes to OCI images.
+Nibbler is a tool for doing simple changes to OCI images, often called docker images.
+It is publised as a dotnet tool and as an executable where dotnet sdk is not installed.

-The tool will read image meta data from a registry, change the meta data and add folders as new layers in the image.
+The tool reads image meta data from a registry, makes changes to meta data and can add folders as new layers in the image.
 It can not read image layers or execute anything inside the image.

 Typical use case is adding build artifacts to create a new image from a existing base image created with another tool.